michaelsbradleyjr/vps-setup/README.md

 If I want to set the server's clock to correspond with my local timezone, I'll do:

     dpkg-reconfigure tzdata
+    ...

+Select the appropriate timezone through the ncurses-based menu.
 Note that `GMT` / `UTC` may be preferrable, I find it depends on what I'll be doing with the VPS.

 # Install some helpful things